300+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 - What quantity is present in reference to their varieties on Heinz merchandise?

-- Pret a Manger is a well-liked sandwich chain within the UK, however what does the French identify imply in English?
+- Pret a Manger is a well-liked sandwich chain within the UK, however what does the French title imply in English?

 Answers